-An hour Jikkokubune boat tour takes you to an excursion.
-It runs from the end of March to first of December.
-Fushimi was a port town for transporting ships between Kyoto and Osaka in Edo era (1603-1868) and end of Meiji era (1868-1912).
-It still has an atmosphere.
+A one hour Jikkokubune boat tour takes you to an exciting excursion.
+It runs from the end of March to early December.
+Fushimi was a port town for ships transporting goods between Kyoto and Osaka from the Edo Period (1603-1868) to the end of the Meiji Period (1868-1912).
+It still has that atmosphere.

 Manner & Tips

 To preserve the original scenery there are almost no traffic lights, so be careful when crossing the road.